soundbytesdotme/south-park-soundboard/README.md

 ## Download the South Park Soundboard

-The South Park Soundboard app can be downloaded from any of the following places:
+The South Park Soundboard can be downloaded from any of our following locations:

  - [Google Play](https://play.google.com/store/apps/details?id=me.soundbytes.southparksoundboard)
  - [GitHub Releases](https://github.com/soundbytesdotme/south-park-soundboard/releases)